Samhita-sopho/github-beautifulsoup/README.md

 # github-beautifulsoup
-scraps the projects to see return top prjects along woth top contributors
+a python script to search github to search for projects and return top ones along with top contributors.